Villa Etelinda & Villa Regina Margherita

 Via Romana, Bordighera, Italy

-The villa Etelinda is an architectural masterpiece designed by Charles Garnier as the first residence in Bordighera of Queen Margherita of Sovay.
-Charles Garnier also known for designing the Paris Opera House, the Grand Hôtel de Paris in Monte Carlo, and the astronomical observatory in Nice, in collaboration with Gustave Eiffel.
+Villa Etelinda is an architectural masterpiece designed by Charles Garnier as the first residence of Queen Margherita of Savoy in Bordighera.
+Charles Garnier is also renowned for designing the Paris Opera House, Grand Hôtel de Paris in Monte Carlo and the astronomical observatory in Nice, in collaboration with Gustave Eiffel.
 In 1896, the villa was sold to the noble family of the Earl of Strathmore.

-In 1914, Margherita of Savoy, the first queen of Italy, purchased the villa after being a guest several times.
-She used it as a residence until the age of seventy-four.
-Designed by the architect Luigi Broggi in the Baroque style and it is now a museum that once served as the residence of Queen Margherita of Savoy.
+In 1914, Margherita of Savoy, Italy's first queen, purchased the villa after staying as a guest on several occasions.
+She used it as her residence until the age of seventy-four.
+Designed in the Baroque style by architect Luigi Broggi, the villa currently serves as a museum where Queen Margherita of Savoy lived.